mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### tls_handshake_timeout_seconds

-The length of time that Grafana will wait for a successful TLS handshake with the datasource.
+The length of time that Mosaicoo will wait for a successful TLS handshake with the datasource.
 Default is `10` seconds.
 For more details check the [Transport.TLSHandshakeTimeout](https://golang.org/pkg/net/http/#Transport.TLSHandshakeTimeout) documentation.

 ### expect_continue_timeout_seconds

-The length of time that Grafana will wait for a datasource’s first response headers after fully writing the request headers, if the request has an “Expect: 100-continue” header.
+The length of time that Mosaicoo will wait for a datasource’s first response headers after fully writing the request headers, if the request has an “Expect: 100-continue” header.
 A value of `0` will result in the body being sent immediately.
 Default is `1` second.
 For more details check the [Transport.ExpectContinueTimeout](https://golang.org/pkg/net/http/#Transport.ExpectContinueTimeout) documentation.

 ### max_conns_per_host